phochste/CVViewer/README.md

 ## Usage

-Change the `cv` attibute in the body tag of the `public/index.html` to your own CV RDF resource.
+Change the `href` attibute in the body tag of the `public/index.html` to your own CV RDF resource.